Unleash/unleash/website/docs/using-unleash/deploy/upgrading-unleash.md

 ## Upgrading from v3.x to v4.x {#upgrading-from-v3x-to-v4x}

-Before you upgrade we strongly recommend that you take a full [database backup](/deploy/database_backup), to make sure you can downgrade to version 3.
+Before you upgrade we strongly recommend that you take a full [database backup](database-backup), to make sure you can downgrade to version 3.

 You can also read the highlights of **[what's new in v4](/user_guide/v4-whats-new)**.

-### 1. All API calls now requires token. {#1-all-api-calls-now-requires-token}
+### 1. All API calls now require a token. {#1-all-api-calls-now-requires-token}

 If you are upgrading from Unleash Open-Source v3 client SDKs did not need to use an API token in order to connect to Unleash-server.
 Starting from v4 we have back-ported the API token handling for Enterprise in to the Open-Source version.
 This means that all client SDKs now need to use a client token in order to connect to Unleash.